lab1092/blender-manual_ja/manual/render/cycles/nodes/textures.rst

    Type of data that the image contains, either Color or Non-Color Data.
    For most color textures the default of Color should be used, but in case of e.g. a bump or alpha map, the pixel values should be interpreted as Non-Color Data, to avoid doing any unwanted color space conversions.
+Extension Type
+   Extension type defines how the image is extrapolated past the original bounds:

+   - *Repeat* will repeat the image horizontally and vertically giving tiled-looking result.
+   - *Extend* will extend the image by repeating pixels on it's edges.
+   - *Clip* will set all the extended pixels values to transparent black.

 Vector input
    Texture coordinate for texture lookup.
 If this socket is left unconnected, UV coordinates from the active UV render layer are used.